blacku13/VehicleBug/README.md

 A flask server running on google cloud vm using pytorch, numpy and mysql_db to serve image classification predictions.
 Can be easily modified to run image detection

 ## How To Run
-Refer to Readme.md file in VehicleBug/VehicleBug-master/VehicleBug-master/
+Refer to Readme.md file in "Flask Server"